 But what kind of products do we offer?
 Keep reading below to learn more about our brands and products.

-This framed line of cabinets is customizable without the custom price.
+This framed/frameless line of cabinets is customizable without the custom price.
 Some standard features include solid wood dovetail drawer boxes; full extend, undermount drawer slides; easy to maintain interiors; fully adjustable interior shelves; as well as endless combinations of door styles, wood stains and painted finishes.
-Wood species available include Maple; Red Oak; Cherry and Rustic Cherry; Lyptus; Hickory; and Alder and Rustic Alder.
+Wood species available include Maple; Oak; Cherry and Knotty Cherry; Hickory and Knotty Hickory; and Knotty Alder.

 Today, countertops are fabricated out of many different materials, including natural stone, man-made materials and even concrete.
-Some of the more popular materials used and offered at Cabinetry By Design, LLC are laminate, cultured marble, solid surfacing, granite and quartz.
+Some of the more popular materials used and offered at Cabinetry By Design, LLC are laminate, cultured marble, solid surfacing, granite, quartzite, and quartz.
 Other materials are available upon request.

 Laminates are all around us.
 Almost any material can be simulated in laminate: wood, marble, solid surfacing, granites, and quartz to name a few.
 Laminates are typically low in cost, and easy to replace.
 However, this material does scratch, so be careful to choose the best application for it.